Prompts

 Message Prompts

 A message prompt is an array of user, assistant, and tool messages.
 They are great for chat interfaces and more complex, multi-modal prompts.
+You can use the messages property to set message prompts.

 Each message has a role and a content property.
 The content can either be text (for user and assistant messages), or an array of relevant parts (data) for that message type.